Air Quality Forecasting

 Air Quality Alerts

-If the AQI is expected to be above 100, an air quality alert will be issued.
+If air quality is forecast to be at potentially unhealthy levels (in the Unhealthy for Sensitive Groups Category or above) an air quality alert will be issued.
 Alerts are used to help residents avoid air pollution related health impacts; and encourage businesses and individuals to take action to reduce polluting activities.
-Here are some general recommendations considerations for days that are considered Unhealthy for Sensitive Groups (USG) on the scale (101-150):
+Here are some general recommendations considerations for days that are forecast to be Unhealthy for Sensitive Groups (USG):

 - Those in populations that are more susceptible to air pollution, including children, elderly adults, and those with preexisting conditions of the heart or lungs, should consider limiting outdoor activity.
 The higher the AQI, the more people should consider limiting their activity.